Jenlayokale2018/GA/README.md

 # GA
-This is an implementation of the Genetic Algorithm in Matlab.
+This is an implementation of the Genetic Algorithm in Matlab to solve the TSP.
 All you need to test is running the main.m.